ks982579/rust-quiz-web-app/docs/design.md

 Ideally, the project will closely follow the URL structure to keep file organized and their location predictable.

+I created my own middleware to check for user session cookie.
+It is in the `AuthCookie` struct.

 [OpenAPI 3.1 Specification | Swagger.io](https://swagger.io/specification/)

 #### GET /health-check